SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-string-in-net-2-0/rule.md

 ```

 ::: bad
-Bad Example - Option #1 Connection strings do not belong in your code, anyone seeing this could access your database
+Figure: Bad Example - Option #1 Connection strings do not belong in your code, anyone seeing this could access your database
 :::

 #### Option #2 - Using connection strings in `appsettings.json`